 After visiting and gifting their treasures to baby Jesus, the wise men were warned by God in a dream not to return to Herod.
-Despite Herod’s orders to return and inform him where Jesus was located, they left to their own country taking a different route and faithfully obeyed their dream.
+Despite Herod’s orders to return and inform him where Jesus was located, they faithfully obeyed their dream and took a different route back to their own country.

 Later that night, Joseph had a frightening dream where an angel of God appeared to him.